isomerpages/kkh-patientbilling/_medisave-and-insurance/Medical Claim Auth Forms/MCAF(M).md

 1. The applicant granting consent has to be aged 21 and above.
 2. For person below 21 years old, the Parent and/or Legal Guardian will have to make an application on behalf of him/her directly at the participating Publice Healthcare Institutions.
 Please refer to [www.moh.gov.sg/mcaf](http://www.moh.gov.sg/mcaf) for a list of participating institutions.

-To submit your MCAF(M) authorisation electronically via HealthHub, click [here](https://eservices.healthhub.sg/PersonalHealth/FinancialConsent).
+To give consent to submit your MCAF(M), you can give the authorisation electronically via HealthHub by clicking [here](https://eservices.healthhub.sg/PersonalHealth/FinancialConsent).

 **Financial Consents**<br>
 These consents enable the Ministry of Health (MOH) and Public Healthcare Institutions to facilitate the provision and delivery of government subsidies/assistance, MediSave and MediShield Life coverage when you receive healthcare services.
 Your authorisation will remain valid until revoked.